JustSleightly/SleightlyBall/README.md

 If your FX Animator Controller has a mix of Write Defaults On and Off, a warning will appear and the **Write Defaults** option will not be labeled with **(Auto)**.
 This option will be available to manually enable/disable, and the generated states will follow the manually set status.

+States with BlendTrees that are also set to Write Defaults On and have `(WD On)` in the name are omitted from the scan.

 </details>

 </details>